Nrapendra786/garage-management-application/Readme.md

 3) Roles based authentication for example USER and MANAGER

 How to use after git clone
-1) Docker must be installed in system
+1) Java 17 or higher and Docker must be installed in system
 2) open cmd
 3) cd Path to Project
 4) docker-compose up
 5) mvn spring-boot:run

 Learning Outcome :